Acknowledgment of Place

 ARTogether’s programs are designed to:

-• Harness the power of creative expression and promote mental health and overall well-being among refugees and immigrants by offering a range of therapeutic art experiences and workshops to build resilience and foster community connections.
+We harness the power of creative expression to promote mental health and overall well-being among refugees and immigrants.
+Our therapeutic art experiences and workshops build resilience and foster strong community connections.

-• Support the professional development and growth of first and second generation refugee and immigrant artists by offering mentorship, networking opportunities, career resources, and funding, empowering them to thrive in their artistic careers and contribute to the broader creative community.
+We support the professional development of first and second-generation refugee and immigrant artists.
+Through mentorship, networking opportunities, career resources, and funding, we empower these artists to thrive in their careers and enrich the broader creative community.

-• Provide innovative art education and engagement experiences, integrating creative learning into the academic environment for refugee and immigrant students, empowering them to express themselves and enhancing their cultural understanding.
+Our innovative art education experiences integrate creative learning into academic settings, empowering refugee and immigrant students to express themselves and enhancing their cultural understanding.

-• Engage and uplift the community by creating inclusive and accessible art experiences in public spaces, showcasing the talents and stories of refugee and immigrant artists, and fostering a sense of belonging and cultural appreciation.
+We engage and uplift the community by creating inclusive and accessible art experiences in public spaces.
+Our initiatives showcase the talents and stories of refugee and immigrant artists, fostering a sense of belonging and cultural appreciation.

 ARTogether Team